brobinett/pac-notes/pages/comps/dragon/unit_analysis.md

 nav_order: 20
 ---

-standard/regional

-chamander
-horsea
-bagon
-dratini
-trapinch -> vibrava
-deino (regional)
-gible
-goomy
-jangmo-o (regional)
-frigibax

-skrelp
-noibat

-tyrunt

-swablu -> altaria
-exeggcute -> alolan exeggcutor (regional)

-hatches:
-    dreepy: range 2, high speed. great physical backliner.
-    axew: generally not worth itemizing beyond the synergy item. still decent as a free 3* dragon. fluffy tail is a trap
+Standard/regional:

+chamander: Charmeleon can be a great early game carry for dragon.
+An incredible amulet coin holder.
+horsea: Seadra is dragon's default midgame carry
+bagon:
+dratini: Part of the aquatic dragon package. trapinch -> vibrava: Vibrava can be kind of awkward to put together when fishing for gyarados, but a good unit when you do get it. deino (regional): A backliner, solid item holder for caster items when unique is a frontliner.
+Keep a deino around on the bench in case of Roaring Moon in order to hit dragon7/dark5 at level 8.
+gible:
+goomy: Part of the aquatic dragon package.
+Enables amorph3 splash, which can actually be pretty decent in dragon due to all the extra synergies. jangmo-o (regional): Mostly only relevant when attempting to play sound as a side synergy.
+frigibax:

-add picks:
+Add picks:
-uncommon and rare add picks help you get dragon 5 in for gyarados

-    uncommon:
-        skrelp: an important synergy filler for aquatic/dragon.
-    rare:
-        noibat: high attack speed and range 2, can be a nice midgame carry with physical attacking items
+Uncommon:
+skrelp: An aquatic synergy filler.
+Enables dragon7/aquatic4 at level 7.
+noibat: Range 2 and high speed makes it a good physical damage carry in the midgame.
+Also enables sound boards.

+Rare:
 tyrunt: rock for weather stones is nice, fossil has lots of overlap in dragon.

-    epic:
+Epic:
-        swablu: altaria is an important backliner.
-        exeggcute: alolan exeggutor is basically irrelevant. if you have latis, maybe it can help you hit psychic 6.
+swablu -> altaria: altaria is an important backliner exeggcute -> alolan exeggcutor (regional): alolan exeggutor is basically irrelevant. if you have latis, maybe it can help you hit psychic 7

-uniques:
+Hatches:
+dreepy: Range 2, high speed, a fantastic physical damage backliner.
+Can work as a caster if necessary.
+Slam carry items in the midgame if your unique isn't a carry.
+axew: Weak as an individual unit, but enables some otherwise impossible endgame boards.
+Generally not worth itemizing beyond the synergy item, flame orb + safety goggles is a trap here.
+At worst, still decent as a free 3* dragon and ice stone for ice 4/6 with bax and kyurem or water stone to hit water 9 (if you managed to fish gyarados after baby 3 opening).

+Uniques:

 applin:
     flapple: TODO